nola-a/okgit/README.md

 ```
 ![Scheme](images/restore2.png)

-And the rationale behind 'the right way' is for two reasons:
+There are two main reasons to go for 'the right way' :
 - The history remains consistent (no rewriting)
-- All changes are contained in one commit that can easily revert with:
+- All the changes are stored in the same commit that can be easily reverted by:
 ```bash
 $ git revert CX
 ```